aphuongle95/conversational_agent_evaluation/README.md

 }
 ```

-This format efficiently processes multiple dialogs with a single reseller token.
+This format efficiently processes multiple dialogs with a single authentication token.

 ### Update Test Cases with Bot Responses